-Button (Paralleling Applications Only)

-When displayed, indicates that the feature for generator set paralleling applications is installed.
-This button is used to open and close the generator set circuit breaker (CB).
+Button: (Paralleling applications only).
+Used to open and close the generator set circuit breaker (CB).
 The symbol indicates if the CB is opened or closed.
 Opened , push to close.
-Closed , push to open.
+Closed -, push to open.

 With the control panel 0/Manual/Auto switch in the Auto position, the opening and closing of the CB is controlled by the control system software.
 The CB symbol will indicate an open or closed CB, but the button will be inactive when the control is in Auto.